roylouisgarcia/BookCatalog/README.md

 ### Screenshot Recording

-Below is a screenshot of the app after making improvedment based on the suggestions of my project's reviewer from Udacity/Google:
+Below is a screen recording of the Book Catalog App.
+Note: User Interface improvement and more advanced concepts will be incorporated on Project 9:

 <img src="screencapture.gif" alt="screen recording of the app" width="400px"/>